 And what does ‘IT' significar?
 IT stands for Information Technology.
 Então, the really big IT companies, the giants, are finding ways to reduce their so-called ‘carbon footprint’, in other words, they are reducing the amount of fossil fuels they rely on to power their companies.
 Reduce the non-renewable electricity, you reduce the carbon footprint.
 That’s the goal.

 Então, listen again:

-India’s tech sector switches on to renewable electricity
+India’s tech sector switches on para renewable electricity

 The country’s IT giants are finding ways to reduce their carbon footprint